Visiting Cyprus in Winter: 8 Fabulous Things to Do + Top Winter Travel Tips

 Winter or spring is the perfect time to travel to North Cyprus.
 There are no tourists yet, the border checkpoints are empty and can be passed in 5 minutes, the weather is favorable for sightseeing which the northern part of Cyprus is literally full of.

-From the must-see places in North Cyprus, start with the ruins of ancient city Salamis.
+From the must-see places in North Cyprus, start with the ruins of the ancient city of Salamis.
 They are extremely picturesque in winter due to abundant flowers.
 Another must-see place is the center of Famagusta with a small area behind the fortress walls that has a concentration of ancient churches and a pleasant atmosphere.

 Plan a few hours in Kyrenia (Girne is the Turkish name) where you’ll find a fortress, promenade, maritime museum, as well as some nice restaurants with Turkish food.